Back to Blog

 You should stand on the vast plain where Jang-e Badar occurred.
 This is the actual ground where 313 Muslims faced 1,000 Quraysh warriors.
 Prophet Muhammad (PBUH) lined up his small army here with complete trust in Allah's help.

 The battlefield stretches before you, letting you visualize how the battle unfolded.
 Local guides explain where the Prophet stood, how Quraysh attacked, and where divine intervention occurred.
+This sacred ground ranks first among places in Badar for its profound historical significance.

 2. Well of Badr (Bir Badr)